lclemente225/pdf-app/README.md

 To learn about how to upload and save files and view PDFs in a web application.
 To learn about how to write on PDFs.

 ## Application function
-To create a basic PDF application that can render, save, add your signature and email PDFs.
+To create a basic PDF application that can render, save, add your signature to PDFs.

 ## Technologies used
 <ol>